GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/lay-of-the-land/index.md

   scratch, they can look at the Android Browser Helpers [demos][15] directory.

 New developers should use **Bubblewrap** to generate their project instead.
-If you’re already using **svgomg-twa** and have made some heavy modifications, you’ll be fine to continue doing so, but won’t get updates.
+If you're already using **svgomg-twa** and have made some heavy modifications, you'll be fine to continue doing so, but won't get updates.

-We plan to make **Bubblewrap** as capable as possible, so if there’s an obvious feature missing or you come across a bug, feel free to [create an issue][16].
+We plan to make **Bubblewrap** as capable as possible, so if there's an obvious feature missing or you come across a bug, feel free to [create an issue][16].

 [1]: https://developer.android.com/topic/libraries/support-library